crtxio/cortex-publisher/README.md

 # Cortex-Publisher

-Cortex Publisher is deployed to cloudflare using [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/) leveraging Github Actions to deploy a cloudflare worker.
+Cortex Publisher is a cloudflare worker deployed leveraging [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/) inside a Github Actions pipeline.
 Visit the official docs for more information on [Cloudflare Workers](https://developers.cloudflare.com/workers/).
 For more information on the Cortex, what it does, and how to use it please visit the [Cortex FAQ](https://crtx.gitbook.io/faq/) and [Cortex Docs](https://docs.crtx.io/#/)

 ## Prerequisites